Texas Tech University

 • Requiring special administrative arrangements to ensure compliance with applicable regulations;

-• Restricting particular research activities;
+• Restricting particular research, scholarly, and creative activities;

 • Removing the individual from the graduate faculty; and